w-alkao/python-for-analysis/projects/tomato_leaf_disease/README.md

-🍅 Tomato Leaf Disease Classification & Model Compression 📌 Project Overview
+# 🍅 Tomato Leaf Disease Classification & TinyML Model Compression

+## 📌 Project Overview

 This project focuses on developing and optimizing deep learning models for tomato leaf disease classification, with the goal of deploying lightweight models on resource-constrained devices.

-Three Convolutional Neural Network (CNN) architectures were trained and evaluated for recognizing tomato leaf diseases:
+Three Convolutional Neural Network (CNN) architectures were trained and evaluated for recognizing tomato leaf diseases: **AlexNet, MobileNet, and DenseNet**.

-AlexNet
-MobileNet
-DenseNet

 After training the models, several model compression techniques were applied to reduce their size and computational requirements while maintaining as much classification performance as possible.

-The optimization process includes:
+The optimization process includes: **Pruning, Weight clustering, and Quantization**

-Pruning
-Weight clustering
-Quantization

 The project explores the trade-off between model size, computational efficiency, and classification performance, which is particularly relevant for TinyML and edge AI applications in precision agriculture.

-🎯 Project Objectives
+## 🎯 Project Objectives

 The main objectives of the project are to:

-Develop CNN-based models for tomato leaf disease recognition.
+- Develop CNN-based models for tomato leaf disease recognition.
-Compare the performance of different CNN architectures.
+- Compare the performance of different CNN architectures.
-Reduce the size of trained models through compression techniques.
+- Reduce the size of trained models through compression techniques.
-Investigate the impact of compression on classification performance.
+- Investigate the impact of compression on classification performance.
-Produce models suitable for deployment on resource-constrained devices.
+- Produce models suitable for deployment on resource-constrained devices.
-Explore the application of TinyML to agricultural disease detection.
+- Explore the application of TinyML to agricultural disease detection.

-🌱 Disease Classification
+#### 🌱 Disease Classification

-The models are trained to distinguish between different tomato leaf conditions, including:
+The models are trained to distinguish between different tomato leaf conditions, including: **Healthy leaves, Bacterial Spot, Early Blight, and Other disease classes** included in the dataset

-Healthy leaves
-Bacterial Spot
-Early Blight
-Other disease classes included in the dataset

 The classification pipeline processes tomato leaf images and predicts the corresponding disease category.

-🧠 Deep Learning Models
+#### 🧠 Deep Learning Models

 Three CNN architectures are investigated: